marcinduma/LABDCN-2542/docs/ndo.md

 **Let's now explore possibilites of Cisco Nexus Dashboard Orchestrator!**

 ### 1. NDO Service Introduction

+While you are connected to Nexus Dashboard GUI, now you will explore NDO dashboard.
+Follow the instructions.

 **Nexus Dashboard Orchestrator** is already installed and enabled under **"Service Catalog"** inside **"Installed Service"**